 First designed for the Rare AF2 event, Rare Art Festival, about most innovative projects in the realm of cryptoart, held in New York:

 18th May 2019 / Bushwick Generator

 Then expanded in october 2020 with lowercase set of glyphs for Adoption:

 Adoption is an artists-run cryptoart gallery.
 Spreading nft and blockchain adoption.

 This was a fun one to experiment with.
 A lot of fonts I've done here have been done with strict design rules.
 It's fun to break them once in a while.

 This one feels like it's been a long time coming.
 Surprised it only took me two and a half months to get all done, and half of that was it being on the backburner.
 A good, solid font with a futuristic slant to it.
 All Latin languages present and correct, as ever.

-The original sketch by Schrofer featured the text "standaard profielen" in all lowercase letters (I will post a image bellow)
+Schrofer's original work featured the plain black text "standaard profielen" and was written in all lowercase letters. (source image bellow)